Corra Mae Harris: Biography

+Legacy

 Although she became famous for her fiction, Harris's reputation for reactionary conservatism lasted throughout her life and became part of her contradictory legacy.
 Such a reputation resulted in part from her first nationally published piece in 1899.
 After the lynching of Thomas Wilkes, alias Sam Hose, near Newnan, Georgia, William Hayes Ward, editor-in-chief at the Independent, published an editorial denouncing the act.
-Harris wrote and the Independent published "A Southern Woman's View," a reply upholding the southern practice of lynching with reasoning anti-lynching activist Ida B. Wells-Barnett (Ida B. Wells) called "threadbare", namely to protect innocent white women from malevolent black men.
+Harris wrote, and the Independent published, "A Southern Woman's View", a reply upholding the peculiar and brutal Southern practice, with the reasoning that lynching was a deterrent, and protected innocent white women from malevolent black men.
+The anti-lynching activist Ida B. Wells-Barnett (Ida B. Wells) called the reasoning "threadbare."

 Editors at the Independent asked Harris for more, which launched her writing career.
-Afterward, she wrote several non-fiction essays on southern identity that furthered conventional images of southerners during the first decade of the century.
+One editor called her writing "a degree of masculinity combined with homespun and relatable ease."
+Afterward, she wrote several non-fiction essays on southern identity that furthered conventional images of Southerners during the first decade of the century.
 They also tied her reputation then and after to regional apologia (apologists), an image that belies the complexity of her body of work.

 After A Circuit Rider's Wife was published in 1910, Harris wrote and published prolifically, both fiction and non-fiction, throughout the nineteen-teens.
 During the 1920s, her most successful works were two autobiographies published in the middle of the decade.
 By the early 1930s Harris's publishing was limited largely to local areas.
-The last four years of her life, from 1931–1935, she published what critics have called some of her best writing in a tri-weekly "Candlelit Column" in the Atlanta Journal.
+The last four years of her life, from 1931 to 1935, she published what critics have called some of her best writing in a tri-weekly "Candlelit Column" in the Atlanta Journal.
 Some critics have dismissed Harris's fiction as domestic or sentimental, but others find nuanced social and cultural critique in her works, especially of the South's gender and racial mores.

 Harris died in Atlanta, February 7, 1935.